Here’s our bedroom window size design guide including different types of window dimensions and measurement requirements for bedroom windows.

 Custom Windows

 Custom windows, as the name would suggest, are made to fit your house’s openings.
-These are the type of windows that can be customized to your exact preference.
-Remember to order them in advance to meet your construction or bedroom renovation timeline.
+These are types that can be customized to your exact preference.
+Order them in advance to meet your construction or renovation timeline.

 Standard Bedroom Window Height

-The conventional length for single or double-hung windows is between 36 to 72 inches.
+Single or Double Hung – The conventional length for single or double-hung units are between 36 to 72 inches.

-Picture windows can have a height as tall as 12 to 96 inches.
+Picture Window – Picture styles can have a height as tall as 12 to 96 inches.

-Casement windows are the other way around as they are most often taller than they are thicker.
+Casement – Casements are the other way around, as they are most often taller than they are thicker.
 They usually come in height between 2 feet 5.5 inches to 6 feet 5.5 inches.

-Awning Windows are also taller than they are thicker, usually with a height of 1 foot 8 inches to 7 feet 8 inches.
+Awning Windows – These are also taller than they are thicker, usually with a height of 1 foot 8 inches to 7 feet 8 inches.

 To be able to be considered a bedroom, a room should have a minimum of one window.
-Recent design and architectural trends gave rise to more oversized bedroom windows than usual, but some still opt for smaller windows.
+Recent design and architectural trends gave rise to more oversized openings than usual, but some still opt for smaller openings.

 The minimum standard bedroom window size is 24 inches by 36 inches.
 Many older houses still use this dimension.

-Building codes provide bedroom window requirements.
+Building codes provide requirements for bedroom openings.
 Generally, it is the same from state to state.
-A bedroom should at least allocate 8 percent of its floor area to a window.
-In addition, the window is required to be able to be opened halfway or 4 percent.
+A bedroom should allocate 8 percent of its floor area to a window.
+In addition, it is required to be able to open halfway.

 Egresses are emergency exits, and building codes require a house to have them for bedrooms not immediately connected outside on streets or front or back yards through a door.